-Summer is a time to break out the grill and have a fun barbecue party with friends, but it can also be quite dangerous for your dog.
+Summer is on the way, and it’s a time to break out the grill and have a fun barbecue party with friends.
+But it can also be quite dangerous for your dog.
 New people, strange smells, tempting foods, and loud noises can all present hazards to your pup.
-There are, however, several steps you can take to make sure your barbecue isn’t just fun, but safe for your dog.
-Here are ten tips to keep dogs safe at summer barbecues.

 1. Take Breaks From The Crowd